rimogardino/MLvsTheWorld/README.md

 # MLvsTheWorld
-A collection (just 2 for now) of machinelearning models that mostly use the camera.
+A collection (just 2 for now) of machinelearning models optimised for mobile that mostly use the camera.
 Currently we have human segmentation/ background blur kind of filter and a model that just classfies whether a fruit is fresh or stale, super useful I know.

 Here is a preview: